Hudu-Technologies-Inc/Hudu-Microsoft-Fabric-Sync/README.md

 <img width="384" height="298" alt="image" src="https://github.com/user-attachments/assets/b09862b9-a579-4460-8112-6fbcc359ee8a" />

-Tables that are 'per-company' are calculated per-company and submitted 1-row-per-company Per-Company measurements have two additional columns (company id and company name) injected into them, so you can omit those from your definitions- they are automatic
+Tables that are 'per-company' are calculated per-company and submitted 1-row-per-company.
+Per-Company measurements have two additional columns (company id and company name) injected into them, so you can omit those from your definitions--they are automatic

 <img width="2386" height="876" alt="image" src="https://github.com/user-attachments/assets/0bba863e-1e68-497b-91b4-66d648ec5352" />

-Fetch data can be used across tabled and can use the same upstream data.
+Fetch data can be used across tables and can use the same upstream data.
 For Example, if your fetch data represents the count of articles, if you place that fetch column in a per-company table and a general table, the general table will measure ALL articles with that filter condition, the per-company will measure THAT COMPANY's Articles that match your filter condition.

 ---